Once a Dragon, Always a Dragon!

 Jeannie Courchene (Lambert) has spent a lot of time in school.
 A member of the first graduating class of Sts.
 Peter and Paul Catholic School, the hours she has spent in the classroom dedicated first to her own education and then to the education of countless students is truly impressive.
 The story of her beginning and where she is today is engaging and inspiring.

 Jeannie began at Sts.
-Peter and Paul in the fourth grade but she and her classmates were already leaders since they were the oldest grade the school had at the time.
+Peter and Paul in the fifth grade but she and her classmates were already leaders since they were the oldest grade the school had at the time.
 Their teacher, Sister Patriciana, OP, was also the principal.
 They had that same set up for fifth, sixth, and eighth grade.
 In seventh grade, they were allowed to have their classes further from the principal’s office with a lay teacher.
 But by the end of the year they had gone through two teachers!
 So Sister Patriciana, OP resumed teaching the class the final year.

 Jeannie shared many fond memories of her time at SPPS.
 One was the ski program.
 Once a week in the winter, students would have the option to go skiing in Winter Park, with the parents driving.
 Of course, studies continued, so those participating were responsible for making up any work they missed.
 Another special memory involves the selection of a mascot for the school.
 Sister Patriciana, OP, being of Irish descent, wanted the mascot to be the Celtics.
 But the students disagreed.
 The school color had already been chosen (Irish green), so they did their research to find a green mascot.
 They came up with a green dragon, linked with St. George’s dragon.
 Concerned that any vote they held might be vetoed, they were able to get the principal to agree that Father McMahon, the pastor, would count the votes in the presence of the students.
 The dragon was chosen overwhelmingly.
 As did many students, Jeannie benefited from the musical talents of Betty Dunn, one of the two Dunns who taught with the “nuns” when the school opened.
 Mrs. Dunn taught Jeannie piano and organ and her skills were frequently put to use playing for Requiem Masses.
 Notably, the school continues to honor the legacy of Mrs. Dunn, giving the Betty Dunn Fine Arts Award to a deserving 8th grader each year.